BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 `FIRMWARE/firmware.hex` is used to initialize the RAM in `FIRMWARE/femtosoc.v`, using the `readmemh()` Verilog command.

-Then, the script `make_firmware.sh` does all these steps.
+Th `Makefiles` in the FIRMWARE subdirectories do all these steps.
 It is used as follows:

 ```
-$ cd FIRMWARE
+$ cd FIRMWARE/EXAMPLES
-$ ./make_firmware.sh EXAMPLES/xxxx.c
+$ make xxx.hex
 $ cd ..
 ```
 (where `xxxx` is the name of the program you want to compile).
 It